Banjup

 Banjup is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Banjup, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Banjup's dwelling structures, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
-Home ownership in Banjup was at 20.0%, with the rest being mortgaged (58.9%) or rented (21.0%).
-The median monthly mortgage repayment in Banjup was $2,000, above Perth metro's average of $1,950.
+Home ownership in Banjup was at 20.0%, with mortgaged dwellings at 58.9% and rented ones at 21.0%.
+The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,950.
 The median weekly rent figure for Banjup was $420, compared to Perth metro's $370.
-Nationally, Banjup's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Banjup's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing